Perfecting pasta dough

 Two zeros make for much more

-Go for the finest flour also known as 00 for pasta making.
+Go for the finest flour, also known as 00, for pasta making.
 Italian milled flour has its own specific grading system that tells you how finely ground the flour is, and how much of the bran and germ have been removed.
 The grading system includes the numbers 2, 1, 0 and 00, with 00 being the finest.
 And that is the one you want to go for when you are entering the world of homemade pasta.

 Semolina is the name.
 Structure is the game.

 Semolina is another distinct type of flour typically used for pasta.
 It is the coarse, purified wheat middlings of durum wheat.
 The pasta type is defined by its signature yellow colour and its high gluten content.
 Its special abilities help make your pasta dough less sticky, more elastic and more able to hold its firm shape during cooking.
-Semolina flour is your weapon of choice for making pasta like penne and rigatoni, where you want the pasta to soak up every drop of your trademark pasta sauce.
+Semolina flour is your weapon of choice for making pasta such as penne and rigatoni, where you want the pasta to soak up every drop of your trademark pasta sauce.

 How to make pasta dough?

-Bring out 00 flour or semolina.
+Bring out your 00 flour or semolina.
 Or let 00 flour and semolina team up in a special mix to benefit from the unique qualities of each.
-Take your preferred pick of flours and make a nice, classic ‘volcano’ shape directly on your kitchen table.
+Grab your preferred pick of flours and make a nice, classic ‘volcano’ shape directly on your kitchen table.
 Crack some eggs, grab your fork and mix it slowly into the flour bit by bit.
 Let the dough rest on the table for at least 30 minutes or put it in the fridge if it is a hot day.

 Now to roll out the pasta dough.
 Go by hand or crank that pasta machine.
 Experiment with different mixes to create the result you prefer, cook.